 The goal of Environmental Stress Screening (ESS) in production is to force a marginal product to fail during the screen rather than after it is shipped.
 The classic ‘bathtub curve’ that shows failures vs. time in the field for a product includes a period of ‘infant mortality’ failures that are the result of products that are marginal failing early in life.
 If ESS is implemented, the goal is to force those infant mortality failures to occur while the product is still in the factory.
+To learn more, watch our video at the end of the page.

 If a product is ‘marginal’, that means that it has a latent failure mode that, in a short amount of time, will become patent and cause the product to fail.
 There are many different types of latent failure modes that can exist in a product, all of which contribute to high infant mortality.
 In ESS, environmental stresses, such as hot thermal dwells, thermal ramps, vibration, etc are used to stress the product and force any latent failure modes to become patent.
 However, depending on the nature of a particular failure mode, the stresses applied may or may not accelerate the process of making that failure mode patent.